Pinellas/Ponce Roadway Project

 - Existing street lights will be removed during construction and then reinstalled with new conduit and wiring

 Staff has collected several frequent questions and answers for you.
-As always, if you have a question that is not listed below, please reach out to us at email@example.com and we'll be happy to help.
+As always, if you have a question that is not listed below, please email us at firstname.lastname@example.org and we'll be happy to help.

 - Are the trees in the project area going to be removed?
 Many trees in the project area will be removed prior to construction.
 Trees located in the area between sidewalks and curbs will be removed and there currently NO replacement plans.
 Trees in the median on Ponce de Leon Boulevard WILL be replaced following construction.

 - What should I do if my irrigation system is damaged from the project?
 Staff is advising one-on-one irrigation inspections prior to the start of construction to ensure proper operation and location of irrigation heads.
-If any damage should occur within project limits as a result of construction, please report the damage as soon as possible to either the contractor or to firstname.lastname@example.org.
+If any damage should occur within project limits as a result of construction, please report the damage as soon as possible to either the contractor or email Town staff at email@example.com.